 2. One-bar Repeat Sign:

 The sign to designate the repeat of an entire measure is a single slash with two dots within the measure immediately after the measure to be repeated.
 A composer can use any number of one-bar repeat signs in a row, although after several one-bar repeat signs it becomes difficult for the performer to visually keep track of the number of repeats performed.
-Thus, it becomes necessary to indicate the number of the repeated measures by placing a number over the measure (often every two or four measures).
+Thus, it becomes necessary to indicate the number of the repeated measures by placing a number over the measure (often every two or four measures) (shown below).

 3. Two-bar Repeat Signs: